Once you have completed the work of tapering (kokejun), the initial rise

 The exact amount and method of pruning depends on factors such as the

-other two are that you should prune the protruding branches and the
+The other two steps are that you should prune the protruding branches and the unsightly ones.

 depends on your goal.